vdcrea/json_formatter/README.markdown

 In order to use the string formatters you will need to install the [text box field extension][4] so you can apply a text formatter to an input field.

 **Json String**
-Escape invalid Json characters and save the value wrapped in quotes.
+Escape invalid Json characters and save the value wrapped by quotes.

 **Json Title**
-Capitalize words as a title should be, escape invalid Json characters and save the value wrapped in quotes.
+Capitalize words as a title should be, escape invalid Json characters and save the value wrapped by quotes.

 **Json CommonMark**
-Escape invalid Json characters and save the markup wrapped in quotes.
+Escape invalid Json characters and save the markup wrapped by quotes.

 ## Installation & Updating